AhmedEssamDakrory/OS-Tasks/Task2/README.md

 ```

 ### Output
-1. A visual graph that shows the generatedschedule
+1. A visual graph that shows the generateds chedule
 2. some statistics(turn-around time and waiting time for each process ... etc) in the statistics.txt file.